TGAC/grassroots-service-field-trial/readme.md

 Under Windows, there is a Visual Studio project in the `build/windows` folder that allows you to build the geocoder library.

-## Services
+## Services and configuration

-There are a number of services as part of the Field Trials service module and these are detailed below
+There are a number of services as part of the Field Trials service module and these are detailed below.
+As well as their individual configuration options, they all share the following keys:

+ * **so:image**: The web address of the image to use for this service's logo
+ * **database**: The name of the database that the service should query

+We will now describe each of the individual services and their configuration options.

 ### Browse Field Trial Revisions

+Within Grassroots, each piece of Field Trial data can be potentially edited multiple times

 Browse all of the revisions of a given Field Trial.
 Following the same nomenclature as BrAPI, a Field Trial contains multiple Studies.
 This is equivalent to an Investigation in MIAPPE.